len-sla/rp2040pico-w_BME680/README.md

 ## 5. Future Enhancements
 - DMA at the moment is not working properly
--

-t
 - Scalability:
   - Design for multiple sensor support
   - Implement efficient data aggregation before transmission
-  - try to implement TinML where trained quantised 7bit tflight model will predict for example
+  - try to implement TinML where trained quantised 8bit tflight model will predict for example
   - cloud coverage based on preassure, temperature and humidty
   - model trained on historical data for particular place